frankyan/GIVE_demo/README.md

 GIVE consists of two major parts: GIVE Web Components, the client-side codes running in browsers, implemented by HTML5; and GIVE server, including bare server codes, implemented by PHP, and data sources.

 To install any part of GIVE, a web-hosting environment is needed on your server.

-### Installing GIVE Web Components

-Just put the whole `/give/html` folder to your web server and you are good to go.
-Use the path on your hosting environment for the HTML `import`s to import the components in your page.

-### Installing GIVE Server

 Please see GIVE Manual [1.
-Installation](manuals/1-installation.md).
+Installation](manuals/1-installation.md) for installation guides.

 ## Usage